rahulpuri26/speedybasket/README.md

 - **📦 Order Management:** Track and manage current and past orders.
 - **💳 Payment Integration:** Seamless integration with popular payment gateways.
 - **📱 Responsive Design:** Mobile-friendly design for a better user experience on all devices.
+- **👨‍💼 Admin Panel:** Administrative interface for managing users, products, and orders.
+- **🛍️ Shopkeeper Panel:** Interface for shopkeepers to add, update, and manage products.

 ## 🔧 Installation
 To set up the SpeedyBasket Flutter application locally, follow these steps: